 Alternative dispute resolution (ADR) refers to the settlement of disputes outside of the Court system.

-Fees for alternative dispute resolution (current 3 May 2016)
+Fees for alternative dispute resolution (current as of 1 January 2018)

 Requests and referrals for Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incur an administration charge.